YouTubers9 providers Updated May 2026

 Pros

-• Ex-investment banker background brings genuine markets credibility to beginner-pitched content.
+• Ex-investment banker background (confirmed on channel About page) brings genuine markets credibility.

 Cons